jdesboeufs/plunger/README.md

         type: 'document' }
     ]
     ```
-  - `keepUnknownTypes` (defaults to `false`): control whether unspecified types should be left in the output.
+  - `keepUnknownTypes` (defaults to `true`) controls whether unspecified types should be left in the output.

 The `related` extensions of a type will be linked to the matching extension type as dependants and the `type` will be updated.